kamimrcht/webpage/tigs.md

 Other needed concepts:

 * Minimizers.
-Here we will use minimizers computed from the k-mers, with a size (m) of 2.
+There exist several definition.
+Here it we be sufficient to consider a minimizer as the smallest l-mer that appears within a k-mer, with l < k.
+In examples I'll use a a size (m) of 2, and we will assume we compute minimizers using the lexicographic order.
 * K-mer presence/absence in datasets.
 Under each k-mer I represent whether it is present or not in each of the three datasets using the circle/star/square or an "empty set" symbol if they are absent.